 Lawyers, politicians, and salespeople all use this technique to their benefit, and if you want to persuade your audience to do something, then you should too.

-There is more than one way to practice persuasive speaking effectively, but here are some tips to get you going:
+There is more than one way to practice persuasive speaking effectively to capitalize on public speaking opportunities.
+But, for right now, here are some tips to get you going:

 Still, it’s worth talking about.